 Earn 6% back on Amazon purchases during Prime Day

 Typically, the Amazon Prime Rewards Card earns 5% back on all Amazon and Whole Foods purchases for as long as you’re a Prime member.
-However, during Amazon’s Prime Day event, card holders earn an additional 1% back on Amazon purchases for a total of 6% back.
+However, during Amazon’s Prime Day event on July 12 and 13, card holders earn an additional 1% back on Amazon purchases for a total of 6% back.

 That’s the highest return you’ll see on any credit card for your Amazon purchases, which makes the card a big winner during Prime Day.
 Plus, there’s no cap to the amount of bonus cash back you can earn.